 From 2006 until 2012 he was on part-time secondment to the Olympic Delivery Authority (ODA), where he co-created the sustainable development strategy and took the lead on the sustainable procurement of construction products.

 In May 2012 Peter received the prestigious Peter Stone Award from the Chartered Association of Building Engineers (CABE) in recognition of his outstanding contribution to building engineering and the built environment.
 CABE also awarded him Honorary Fellowship in 2013.

 He was awarded an OBE for services to research and innovation in the construction industry in June 2012.
 The following month he was elected as Fellow of the Royal Academy of Engineering in recognition of his leadership on innovative built environment research.

 In 2013 former Environment Secretary Owen Paterson asked him to chair Grown in Britain, an initiative aimed at creating a sustainable future for UK woodlands and forests.
 In 2014 Paterson appointed him to lead a government-wide drive to improve public procurement of food.
 Bonfield’s recommendations to Government were published in July 2014.

 In August 2015, Department of Energy & Climate Change (DECC) appointed Peter to lead a Review of Consumer Protection, Advice, Standards and Enforcement for UK Housing Energy Efficiency.
-The findings of the Review, due next Spring, will inform future Government policy decisions in this area.
+The findings of the Review, due Autumn 2016, will inform future Government policy decisions in this area.

-Peter's passion is sport - he is a former National Cycling Champion and acted as Trainer for the Women's Triathlon Team in the 2004 Olympic Games in Athens.
+Peter has a passion for sport - he is a former National Cycling Champion and acted as Trainer for the Women's Triathlon Team in the 2004 Olympic Games in Athens.